swallowcamel/nancywiki/Bootstrapping-nancy.md

 Once you have your own Bootstrapper class you can replace some or all of the default behaviour by overriding properties and methods.
 The following overrides are available:

 * Default...
-Properties - These properties define the implementations of Nancy's internal interfaces that Nancy registeres into the container.
+Properties - These properties define the implementations of Nancy's internal interfaces that Nancy registers into the container.
 There shouldn't be a need to switch any of these out, but the option is there should you want it :-)
 * GetModuleTypes - The default implementation of this scans the application domain for NancyModules for registration into the container.
 Each module that is discovered is given a unique "key" so they can be retrieved individually from the container when satisfying a request.
 * ConfigureApplicationContainer / ConfigureRequestContainer - manually register dependencies - see Part 2 below for more details.